Participant Info Guide

 Postage

-If your bib has not arrived by Friday 11 July, visit Saucony Store on Saturday to collect a replacement.
+If your bib has not arrived by the Friday before race day, visit Saucony Store on the Saturday to collect a replacement.
 Your original bib will be cancelled and a new one issued.

 Finisher T-Shirt